 Aviation and nuclear power have built safety into every level of their systems, with formal safety management processes that anticipate and prevent harm.
 Healthcare, by contrast, still relies heavily on individual vigilance and autonomy, leaving patients and staff vulnerable.
 At the same time, AI and automation offer new ways to address long-standing challenges in healthcare — from improving safety and quality to expanding access for patients.
-This session will highlight lessons from safety-critical industries and show how human factors and human-centered AI can help close the gap.
+This session highlights lessons from safety-critical industries and shows how human factors and human-centred AI can help close the gap.

 Summary:

-This webinar will explore how principles from aviation and nuclear energy can be applied to healthcare delivery, and how AI, if designed and implemented with human factors, can help tackle some of healthcare’s hardest problems.
-Examples will include how AI can support early detection of risk, reduce fatigue-related errors, and improve access to care for patients who otherwise face delays or barriers.
+This webinar explored how principles from aviation and nuclear energy can be applied to healthcare delivery, and how AI, if designed and implemented with human factors, can help tackle some of healthcare’s hardest problems.
+Examples included how AI can support early detection of risk, reduce fatigue-related errors, and improve access to care for patients who otherwise face delays or barriers.

 Objectives: